midnightbreakfast/web/_src/magazine/_posts/issue002/2014-07-28-a-barcelona-tale.md

 “God, it was a miserable year,” the gargoyle began.
 It spoke in a raspy, encrusted voice.
 “Fixed to the same spot every day, unable to flinch a muscle or blink an eye, let alone take flight.”
 A shiver rose from its haunches and fluttered its wings.
 “Nothing to do but watch the seasons pass.”

 The gargoyle pushed its glass forward and nodded for another round.
 The bartender quickly obliged.
-What followed was not the miracle promised by the sidebar in Let’s Go!
-Spain, but rather a disgruntled gargoyle’s litany of suffering.
+What followed was not the miracle promised by the sidebar in <cite>Let’s Go!
+Spain</cite>, but rather a disgruntled gargoyle’s litany of suffering.

 “Do you know how awful it is to be mortared to a wall?” the gargoyle asked the dumbfounded patrons of the bar.
 “How depressing it is to be encased in a body of stone?”
 It went on to complain about how rarely the church was threatened by actual minions of the devil.
 In point of fact, it explained, almost all of the visitors were tourists.